caprover/caprover-website/docs/play-with-docker.md

 docker run -e MAIN_NODE_IP_ADDRESS='127.0.0.1' -p 80:80 -p 443:443 -p 3000:3000 -v /var/run/docker.sock:/var/run/docker.sock -v /captain:/captain caprover/caprover
 ```

-- Wait for 30 seconds or more until the installation finished.
+- Wait for 30 seconds or so until the installation finished.
 - Run the following command to see the progress of the installation process:

 ```bash